 Upcoming Examination Dates and Locations

 The CTP® Examination is offered once annually throughout the United States on the second Saturday in February.
-Exam locations are proctored by CTP volunteers.

 Upcoming test dates include the following: